The life and reign of Queen Elizabeth I

 Elizabeth as a young Princess.

-Elizabeth I was Queen of England from 17th November 1558 to 24th March 1603.
+Elizabeth I was Queen of England and Ireland from 17th November 1558 to 24th March 1603.
 She’s regarded as one of the greatest monarchs of England.

 Born 7th September 1533, Elizabeth was the daughter of Henry VIII and his second wife, Anne Boleyn.
 Henry already had a daughter, Mary – Elizabeth’s half-sister – with his first wife Catherine of Aragon.